Welp. It’s officially February!!

-Yes.
-He meant Kaiser Tiger.
-One of our old hangouts when we lived in the West Loop.
-It’s one of our favorite places to go in the summer due to their huge outdoor space, but this winter, they transformed the patio into curling rinks!
+He meant Kaiser Tiger, one of our old hangouts when we lived in the West Loop.
+It’s was one of our favorite places to go in the summer due to their big outdoor space, but in the winter, they transform the patio into curling rinks!
 Such a fun out of the box date activity, right?

 The long and short of it: Go for the hot chicken, order a sweet tea cocktail, and you’ve got yourself a great meal.